Medically reviewed on April 7, 2018

 - Comparison of your child's pigmentation to that of other family members

 A medical doctor specializing in vision and eye disorders (ophthalmologist) should conduct your child's eye exam.
-The exam will include an assessment of potential nystagmus, strabismus and photophobia.
-The doctor will also use a device to visually inspect the retina and determine if there are signs of abnormal development.
-A simple test can measure the brain waves produced when light or a reversing pattern is flashed into each eye.
-This can indicate the presence of misrouted optical nerves.
+The exam includes an assessment of potential nystagmus, strabismus and photophobia.
+The doctor also uses a device to visually inspect the retina and determine if there are signs of abnormal development.

-- Your child will most likely need to wear prescription lenses, and he or she should receive annual eye exams by an ophthalmologist.
-Although surgery is rarely part of treatment for albinism, your ophthalmologist may recommend surgery on optical muscles to minimize nystagmus.
-Surgery to correct strabismus may make the condition less noticeable, but it won't improve vision.
+- Eye care.
+This includes receiving an annual eye exam by an ophthalmologist and most likely wearing prescription corrective lenses.
+Although surgery is rarely part of treatment for eye problems related to albinism, your ophthalmologist may recommend surgery on optical muscles to minimize nystagmus.
+Surgery to correct strabismus may make the condition less noticeable.

-People with Hermansky-Pudlak and Chediak-Higashi syndromes usually require regular specialized care to prevent complications.
+People with Hermansky-Pudlak or Chediak-Higashi syndromes usually require regular specialized care to address medical needs and prevent complications.